starserveai/saicore/README.md

 Meanwhile, here are some tips on how to test out SAI Core for these variants:

 1. **CSS Frameworks**:
    - **Tailwind CSS Variant | SAI Tailwind Veriant**:  Test it out--using SAI Core, replace AntDesign CSS with Tailwind's utility-first classes.
+More below.

    - **Bootstrap Variant | SAI Bootstrap**: Test it out--using SAI Core, Use Bootstrap grid and components for both TSX and HTML.